KevinBatdorf/tailwind-custom-cdn/README.md

 ##
 **Question:** Do I commit to your repo?

 **Answer:** Only if you spot a bug or have an improvement.
-Otherwise you should fork this and use it on your own account.
+Otherwise you should generate from the template (or fork it) and use it on your own account.

 ##
 **Question:** What about plugins?

 **Answer:** Plugins aren't supported now, and I haven't looked into it.
-If there is some demand for plugins then I'll look into adding plugin support.
+If there is some demand for plugins then I'll look into adding plugin support (show your support by giving the repo a star).

 ##
 **Question:** Can others use my config file?